How Chelsea beat Real Madrid to sign £70m Havertz

 Thomas Tuchel has taken the forward to the next level since taking over in January 2021, using Havertz in a role similar to the one he was playing in during the final few months of his Leverkusen career.

-"He is more than a nine.
+"He is not a centre-forward, but what you call a nine-and-a-half.
+He is more than a nine.
 He drifts into wide areas, plays in pockets but also arrives in the box like he has been doing.

 "He has a variation about his play that I like and I think Tuchel likes.
 It’s about his movement, but what he does now is he arrives in the box and has become a box threat.

-A goalscorer in the final of both the Champions League and Club World Cup finals, Havertz latest task will be leading the line against Real Madrid in that game on Wednesday.
+Indeed, as a goalscorer in the final of both the Champions League and Club World Cup, Havertz's latest task will be leading the line against Real Madrid at Stamford Bridge.

-The Blues are looking to repeat their semi-final win over the Liga leaders from last season in this season's quarter-finals, with Havertz again expected to start ahead of club-record signing Romelu Lukaku.
+The Blues are looking to repeat last year's semi-final win over the Liga leaders in this season's quarter-finals, with Havertz again expected to start ahead of club-record signing Romelu Lukaku.

 "Kai has been playing really well for Chelsea.
 He seems to fit the way Chelsea plays and it suits him a lot," former Chelsea winger Shaun Wright-Phillips told GOAL ahead of the tie.